swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/03-UploadtoS3.md

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3Service.png)

-2. Choose and click on **S3** to open the **Amazon S3** Console.
+2. Click on **S3** to open the **Amazon S3** Console.

-3. Scroll through the list of buckets and click on the bucket name created. **NOTE**: make sure you click on the bucket name link, and not just select the bucket using the checkbox.
+3. Scroll through the list of buckets and click on your new bucket. **NOTE**: make sure you click on the bucket name link, and not just select the bucket using the checkbox.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3SelectBucketLink.png)